Need to talk? Call 1800 882 436.

 You can exercise your pelvic floor muscles to improve their strength.
 You can do these exercises before you get pregnant, during and after pregnancy.

-In fact, it’s recommended that all people exercise their pelvic floor muscles every day to improve their strength.
+In fact, all people are recommended to exercise their pelvic floor muscles every day to improve their strength.

 Perineal massage

-Perineal massage may help stretch your perineum and reduce your risk of tears during childbirth.
+Perineal massage can help stretch your perineum and reduce your risk of tears during childbirth.

 Safety tip

-Perineal massage is not suitable for women who have:
+Perineal massage is not suitable if you have:

 Speak to a maternal child health nurse